the short version

 sol pbc is a Colorado public benefit corporation. our benefit purpose, as filed with the Colorado Secretary of State, is to advance digital self-determination by providing open-source, privacy-respecting tools and services that enable individuals to directly collect and gain insight from their personal data.

-contact: contact us. for the hosted service specifically, support@solstone.app.
+contact: contact us. for the hosted services specifically, support@solstone.app.

 what sol pbc makes